How to Use a VPS A Beginner's Guide

 Tools required for monitoring server performance are:

-Built-in Monitoring Tools: Many VPS setups have built-in monitoring tools.
-These tools give real-time insights into resource usage and usually have dashboards.
-You can use them to monitor CPU, RAM, disk, and network usage at a glance.
+• Built-in Monitoring Tools: Many VPS setups have built-in monitoring tools.
+The tools provide real-time information about resource utilization and, in most cases, contain dashboards.
+You can also use them to keep a check on the use of CPU, RAM, disk and network.

 Regular Maintenance Tasks: Ensuring Long-Term VPS Health